pippim/pippim.github.io/programs/iothings.md

 There are two lamps.
 One behind the Sony TV and one behind the TCL TV.
 Each lamp is controlled by a Kasa TP-Link Smart Plug.
-The lamps serve as "backlights" to reduce eyestrain at night.
+The lamps serve as "bias lights" to reduce eyestrain at night.

 The Sony TV has a sound system with subwoofer that is used all the time.
 The Sony TV picture is only used occasionally